g-milligan/spring-boot-sample/docs/handling-404-errors.md

 ## @ControllerAdvice

+Pros:
+- Catch all errors globally
+- Can handle errors dynamically (eg: logging)

+Cons:
+- More than one different controller may be desired to handle errors

 You can create a controller with the @ControllerAdvice annotation, to handle errors globally.

 All you have to do is create the controller .java file (sample code below).